College of Business Administration

 Effective teaching and participatory learning includes challenging our students through a variety of teaching methods.
 The College relies upon the case method, seminar presentation, skills performance methods (oral and written), discussion method, and experiential learning in addition to traditional lectures in the classroom.
 Relevant learning experiences, such as internships and co-ops, are also important components of the CBA curriculum.
 These methods are used to: 1) involve students actively in their own education by requiring preparation and engagement; 2) instill in students the ability to educate themselves as a life-long habit; and 3) prepare students to more effectively and quickly bridge the gap to competent business leadership.

-In addition, the CBA provides students with an education in management skills (critical thinking, problem analysis and solving, oral and written communications, computing and special functional competencies), people skills (compassion, self-confidence, tolerance), and ethical values (responsibility and the ability to withstand the daily pressures of management without succumbing to personal interest).
 Exposure to business practitioners - in and out of the classroom - assists in achieving these goals.
-The CBA also introduces students to a basic understanding of professionalism, public service responsibilities and the role of business in society.
+The CBA introduces students to an understanding of professionalism, public service responsibilities and the role of business in society.
 This requires that students develop a respect for learning and a preference for solutions that advance the public good.
-Further, the CBA emphasizes creativity, open-mindedness, and diverse cultural perspectives.
+Further, the CBA emphasizes creativity, open-mindedness, ethical behavior, and diverse cultural perspectives.

-Since the College's inception, the curriculum has been designed with equal emphasis on broad basic theoretical principles and immediate applied practices.
-Classroom knowledge is consistently made more significant by visits to businesses, the College's excellent tradition of vibrant student organizations, guest speaker programs, and other efforts to bring students and business professionals closer together.
+Since the College's inception, equal emphasis has been placed on broad basic theoretical principles and immediate applied practices within the curriculum.
+Classroom knowledge is supplemented with a strong professional development program, contact with business practitioners, the College's excellent tradition of vibrant student organizations, and invited speaker programs, to help students engage with the business community.

 Requirements for Admission